saz/puppet-rsyslog/README.md

     actionfiletemplate_cust             STRING              If set this defines the `ActionFileDefaultTemplate custom formatting` which sets customisations over the default log format for remote and local logging.
 Must be used with actionfiletemplate to take effect.
 Defaults to false. actionfiletemplate                  STRING              If set this defines the `ActionFileDefaultTemplate` which sets the default logging format for remote and local logging.
 Defaults to false. rotate                              STRING              Enables rotation of logfiles.
 Valid values: year, month, day.
+Defaults to undef. rules                               Array of hashes     Array of hashes for configuring custom rules for the server.
+If set, this replaces the default rules.
+See documentation above.
 Defaults to undef.

     RSYSLOG::CLIENT CLASS PARAMETERS    VALUES              DESCRIPTION
     -------------------------------------------------------------------